rilysh/dotscripts/README.md

 # COPIED_UUID - The UUID you get from blkid (make sure to copy for those secondary drives only).
 # MOUNTED_PATH - The path where we mounted these devices first.
-# FS_TYPE - What filesystem those devices have?
+# FS_TYPE - What filesystem do those devices have?
 For example, ext4, btrfs, etc.
 # BCK_OP - Enable backup or not (1 = Enabled, 0 = Disabled)
 # FS_ORDER - Should fsck check those devices (partitions or drives)?
 (1 = Enabled, 0 = Disabled)